Memphis vs. Navy NCAA Football Odds, Plays and Insights | October 14, 2021

 - Navy has played five games, with three wins against the spread.

-- The Midshipmen have been underdogs by 10.5 points or more three times this year and are 3-0 ATS in those games.
+- The Midshipmen have always covered the spread this year when underdogs by 10.5 points or more in three chances.

-- Navy's games this season have hit the over three times in five opportunities (60%).
+- Navy has hit the over in 60% of its opportunities this year (three times over five games with a set point total).

-- This season the Midshipmen have turned the ball over six times, three more than the Tigers' takeaways (3).
+- The Midshipmen have turned the ball over six times this season, three more turnovers than the Tigers have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.